 The international view of mezcal has changed drastically over the last 10 years.
 What was once known only as tequila’s crazy, worm-infused uncle, has quickly become a world-renowned spirit.
 Mezcal ranks on the same level as any of the best wine, cognac, or scotch.
 Mezcal now brings smiles to faces worldwide, and it supports local economies in Oaxaca and other mezcal-producing states.
 This growth is a boon for farmers, mezcaleros, and others involved in mezcal production, but the surge in demand has created some unclear conditions for mezcal’s future.

-The Consejo Regulador del Mezcal (CRM), which is essentially Mexico’s national regulatory commission for mezcal, reports that 85% of mezcal made in 2015 was made with agave Espadin.
+The Consejo Regulador del Mezcal (CRM), which is a regulatory commission for mezcal, reports that 85% of mezcal made in 2015 was made with agave Espadin.
 The remaining 15% of mezcal produced is made with other types of agave, which were primarily harvested from the wild.

 Agave Espadin is by far the most sustainable agave used in mezcal.
 It’s the only agave that is widely cultivated and farmed (with exception of the Blue agave used in tequila, which is also farmed, but almost never used for mezcal).
 There are some smaller operations that are trying to farm other types of agave.
 These projects, however, are mostly in their infancy or have shown only mixed results.
 Because agave Espadin can be farmed, its supply can be somewhat controlled.
 Keep in mind that the typical agave Espadin takes between 8-10 years to mature before it can be harvested.
 Long maturation times make forecasting future demand difficult now that mezcal has made it into the international spotlight.